EXPLAINER: Why AP called the 2020 election for Joe Biden

 And a promising early Biden lead in North Carolina eroded.
 Trump continues to hold a narrow lead there, though the race is still too early to call and mail in ballots postmarked by the Nov.
 3 election day can still be counted until Thursday.

 On Election Night, both candidates stacked up wins in predictable places.
 Biden won the West Coast, and carried Democratic states in New England and the mid Atlantic.
-Trump won much of the South, Texas and rural, sparsely populated states in the the Mountain West and Midwest.
+Trump won much of the South, Texas and rural, sparsely populated states in the Mountain West and Midwest.

+Biden’s win in Pennsylvania was a dramatic, though not unexpected, turn after Trump jumped out to an early Election Day lead of 675,000 votes and prematurely declared he had won the state.

+Over coming days, as local elections officials tabulated more ballots, Trump’s lead dropped sharply, with Biden winning roughly 75 percent of the mail-in vote between Wednesday and Friday, according to an analysis by the AP.

 And the slow-going nature of the vote count?
 Blame the coronavirus pandemic.
 The election, in many ways a referendum on Trump’s poor management of the virus, led to widespread use of mail voting for the first time in many states.

-Though five states conduct elections by mail, most did not.
+Though five states conducted elections by mail before the pandemic, most did not.
 Concern that voters could catch the virus by waiting in line at crowded polling sites led election officials across the U.S. to scramble to quickly adopt the voting practice.

 But mail ballots also take a long time to verify, process and count, delaying the tally.